-If you would prefer to enjoy the harbour from a bit closer to the water, there are lots of charming and reasonable ferry trips to choose from.
+If you would prefer to see the harbour from the water, there are lots of charming and reasonable ferry trips to choose from.
 My favourite is the Manly Ferry; not only is Manly a great area to visit, and you might even spot a whale from the boat.

 Away from the Opera House, Sydney also holds an astonishing number of festivals, showcasing everything from music to dance, comedy and theatre, so it is well worth checking to see if there is anything special on whilst you are there.

 5. Things to do in Sydney on a rainy day

 You are certainly less likely to have your plans scuppered by rain on the other side of the globe, but there is still the possibility that you might need to spend a few days undercover.